sristiM123/SOC_Home_Lab/docs/06-suricata-setup.md

 Suricata   → inspects network packets
 ```

-Together these give host-level and network-level visibility, which is the model a real SOC operates on.
+Together, these give host-level and network-level visibility, which is the model a real SOC operates on.

 ## What I did